 "I'll work for a second-year associate's salary!" these attorneys exclaim all the time.

 Recently I was representing an attorney with about eight years of experience and unbelievable qualifications who was interested in a "non-partnership-track" role in a major law firm.
-When I say this attorney's qualifications were outstanding, I mean an attorney that had qualifications similar to these: working at the top law firm in their city, first in their class from Stanford Law School, first in their class at MIT, a published author of many important papers in their field and so forth.
+When I say this attorney's qualifications were outstanding, I mean an attorney who had qualifications similar to these: working at the top law firm in his city, first in his class from Stanford Law School, first in his class at MIT, a published author of many important papers in his field, and so forth.

-Every top tier law firm interviewed this person, but no one would hire them.
+Every top-tier law firm interviewed this person, but no one would hire him.
 They all said the same thing: "It does not work for us if the person is not motivated to be a partner.
 We need people here who are willing to work toward that, and it messes up our culture if there are people here who do not care about this."

-Many senior attorneys without business do not have the drive that both companies or law firms want.
-Something happens to them after they get to be more senior – or spend time in a company – that makes them no longer desirable.
-Everyone wants "fresh meat", and once you have been used (and lose the drive to advance and be malleable) everyone is done with you.
+Many senior attorneys without business do not have the drive that companies or law firms want.
+Something happens to them after they get to be more senior or spend time in a company that makes them no longer desirable.
+Everyone wants "fresh meat," and once you have been used (and lose the drive to advance and be malleable), everyone is done with you.